7th officer relieved of duty and 3 first responders fired after Tyre Nichols' death

 Five officers involved were fired and charged with murder.

-On Monday, the Memphis Police Department confirmed that a sixth officer, Preston Hemphill, had been "relieved of duty," according to spokesperson Kimberly Elder.
+On Monday, the department confirmed that a sixth officer, Preston Hemphill, had been "relieved of duty," according to spokesperson Kimberly Elder.
 Hemphill was hired in 2018.
 A seventh officer, whom the department did not identify, was also suspended.
 All seven officers were initially suspended on Jan.
 8, police said.

 It's not clear why the city waited until Monday to reveal the suspensions of Hemphill and the seventh officer.
 Hemphill has not been charged related to the beating and subsequent death of Nichols.